SMOLKEYS/yellow-java/README.md

-# Mindustry Java Mod Template
+# javatesting

-A Java Mindustry mod template that works on Android and PC.
-The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).
+Just me, this repo, and a lot of chaos.

 ## Building for Desktop Testing